violentr/First_3_weeks_at_makers/README.md

 <a href="https://github.com/violentr/First_3_weeks_at_makers/tree/master/Friday-Test-Airport-App"><b>Friday Test Airport App</b></a>
 <b>Challenge:</b> Write a program what helps to perform following tasks:
 <ul>
-<li>Coordinate plane operations based on whether forecast and trigger different operations based on the forecast.<li>
+<li>Coordinate plane operations based on whether forecast and trigger different operations based on the forecast.</li>
 <li>Make full control over amount of planes coming and leaving from the airports and make sure that enough space & resource is available to keep planes over night.</li>
 <li>Control over airport runway, asking and receiving permissions of actions that may be taken.</li>
 <li>Program Bomb Scare, where operations are restricted and system to call it of, so operations may return to normal.</li>